Broderick-Westrope/tetrigo/README.md

 ## TODO

-- (MVP) Ghost piece
-- Multiplayer
 - Do more with the configuration file
+  - Add option for disabling the ghost piece
 - Check for lockdown 0.5s after landing on a surface
   - Also on soft drop, but not on hard drop.
   - This resets after each movement & rotation, for a total of 15 movements/rotations.
   - See "Extended Placement Lock Down" in the design guidelines.
 - Score points from T-Spins
 - More game modes
   - Sprint